-Recommendation Priority Department Response Implementation Status/ Comments The Dir rector of the Academy of Sciences should: 1.1 Submit the Academy's annual financial statement to the Board of Supervisors, in accordance with the Charter requirement.
-1 The Pre esident of the Fine Arts Museums Board of Trusto ees should: 1.2 Formalize the relationship between the Board of Trustees and the Corporation of the Fine Arts Museums (COFAM) in a memorandum of understanding (MOU) or other formal public document, including the roles and responsibilities delegated to each entity.
+Recommendation Priority Department Response Implementation Status/ Comments The Dir ector of the Academy of Sciences should: 1.1 Submit the Academy's annual financial statement to the Board of Supervisors, in accordance with the Charter requirement.
+1 The Pre sident of the Fine Arts Museums Board of Trust ees should: 1.2 Formalize the relationship between the Board of Trustees and the Corporation of the Fine Arts Museums (COFAM) in a memorandum of understanding (MOU) or other formal public document, including the roles and responsibilities delegated to each entity.
 2 1.3 Revise Board of Trustees by-laws to ensure regular oversight of City assets, including the Legion of Honor building, the de Young building, and the City's art.
-2 1.4 Update the 2006 five-year plan, systematically 3

-1 review in Board of Trustees Meetings, and implement strategic planning at least every five years.
-The Pre sident of the War Memorial Board of Trustees sh ould: 1 1.5 Request that the War Memorial staff continues to provide an annual efficiency plan or produce a Five-Year Strategic Plan and implement subsequent strategic planning.
+2 1.4 Update the 2006 five-year plan, systematically 3 review in Board of Trustees Meetings, and implement strategic planning at least every five years.
+The Pre esident of the War Memorial Board of Trustees sh ould: 1.5 Request that the War Memorial staff continues to provide an annual efficiency plan or produce a Five-Year Strategic Plan and implement subsequent strategic planning.
 2 Agree War Memorial staff will continue to provide an annual efficiency plan as part of the annual budget process.
-War Memorial Board of Trustees will consider best timing and process for producing a Five-Year Strategic Plan.
-The Pres sident of the Fine Arts Museums Board of Truste es and the (Chair of the Asi an Art Commission should: Review and amend their respective by-laws, as 1.6 necessary, to promote new commission or 2 board of trustees membership and diversity The Boa ard of Supervisors should: Amend the Business and Tax Regulations 2.1 Code to include the Hotel Tax allocation to the 3 2.1 Academy of Sciences Steinhart Aquarium.
-3 reducing of Sciences Stemmart requartum.
-The Chi ef Financial Officers of the Asian Art Museum, F ine Arts Mu seums, War Mo emorial, and Academy of Sciences should: Coordinate with the City Attorney and Director Was Massacial has not musticized and does not automorphy have 2.2 of Public Finance on policies for consistent 3 Not currently War Memorial has not previously had, and does not currently have, ability to incur private debt. reporting requirements to the City for private applicable ability to incur private debt. debt incurred by the institution.
-The Ree ard of Supervisors should: THE DOA li d of Supervisors should.
-Consider including a discussion or assessment of direct benefits to City residents and students 3.1 in the consideration of the City's Annual 3 3.1 Appropriation Ordinance and any 3 supplemental appropriation requests. supplemental appropriation requests.
-L
+War Memorial Board of Trustees will consider best timing and process for producing a Five- Year Strategic Plan.
+The Pre sident of the Fine Arts Museums Board of Truste es and the (Chair of the Asi an Art Commission should: 1.6 Review and amend their respective by-laws, as necessary, to promote new commission or board of trustees membership and diversity 2 The Boa ard of Supervisors should: 2.1 Amend the Business and Tax Regulations Code to include the Hotel Tax allocation to the Academy of Sciences Steinhart Aquarium.
+3 The Ch ief Financial Officers of the Asian Art Museum, F ine Arts Mu iseums, War Me emorial, and Academy of Sciences should: 2.2 Coordinate with the City Attorney and Director of Public Finance on policies for consistent reporting requirements to the City for private debt incurred by the institution.
+3 Not currently applicable War Memorial has not previously had, and does not currently have, ability to incur private debt.
+The Boa ard of Supervisors should: 3.1 Consider including a discussion or assessment of direct benefits to City residents and students in the consideration of the City's Annual Appropriation Ordinance and any supplemental appropriation requests.
+3

-The Fin e Arts Museums Board of Trustees and the Asiar Art Commi ssion should: 3.2 Include direct benefits to San Francisco residents and students in its strategic planning process and annual performance assessment 3 The Dir ector of the Fine Arts Museums should: 4.1 Evaluate reasons for the absent days and develop policies to reduce absenteeism.
+The Fin The Fine Arts Museums Board of Trustees and the Asian Art Commission should: 3.2 Include direct benefits to San Francisco residents and students in its strategic planning process and annual performance assessment 3 The Dir ector of the Fine Arts Museums should: 4.1 Evaluate reasons for the absent days and develop policies to reduce absenteeism.
 Such policies could include modified assignments to encourage permanent security guard staff who are on leave to return to work.
 1 4.2 Collaborate with the City's Director of Labor Relations to revise side letters of agreement or past practices that give assignment preference to permanent staff or restrict assignment of temporary security guards.
 2